MichaelZhao21/nlp-class-cs4395/README.md

 # [Assignment 10](https://github.com/MichaelZhao21/nlp-class-cs4395/tree/master/src/hw10/text-classification-2.pdf)

 This assignment revolves around a similar premise to Assignment 7, but this time we were building models using Keras.
 I used Embeddings and a RNN to classify book reviews and determine which star rating was most likely.
 Included in this document was also the failed attempt to classify books into genres using their descriptions.

+# Assignment 11

+[**My Resume**](https://cdn.michaelzhao.xyz/resume.pdf) with technical skills and soft skills!

+After completing this class, I have gained a strong foundation in the essential concepts of natural language processing (NLP).
+I am now capable of performing morphological analysis, computing n-gram statistics and smoothing, utilizing and understanding part-of-speech taggers, and employing various parsing algorithms and techniques through Python, NLTK, and Keras/Scikit-Learn.
+I also have knowledge of semantic representations, including FrameNet, WordNet, PropBank, and semantic parsing techniques that use them.
+Additionally, I've gained an understanding of statistical machine translation and the ability to apply NLP techniques with machine learning to modern applications.

+I am enthusiastic about NLP and plan to continue exploring this hot and developing field.
+In my future personal projects, I aim to further develop my skills and apply NLP techniques to new domains, such as personal chatbots or integrated in some larger application.
+To keep up with the latest advancements in NLP, I plan to continue exploring this field on my own and potentially read into more research papers on the topic.
+Although I may not look for an NLP-related job in the future, who knows... it might just be something that applies to all jobs one day!